 Teaching will be conducted at the London School of Hygiene & Tropical Medicine and will include lectures, group work, and opportunities for participatory learning.
 For some sessions, participants will work in groups on a case study related to either India or Nigeria.
 The course materials, including lecture notes and PowerPoint presentations, key references and other programme support materials, such as the country case studies, will be provided electronically.

 The course has been designed for mid-career professionals who have experience in adolescent health and current responsibilities for health sector interventions in LMICs.
 This may include health professionals, programme implementers and policy makers, as well as researchers with a specific interest in adolescent health.
 The course will have a public health rather than a clinical medicine orientation.
-Applicants should have a good command of English.
+Applicants should have a good command of English, as all teaching will be in English.